Nemesia

 Nemesia caerulea (Nemesia foetens, Nemesia fruticans)

 This perennial grows best in zones 14-24 and is grown as an annual elsewhere.
 It reaches 2 feet tall and a foot wide.
-Foliage is bright green and stems carry multiple fragrant blossoms in blue, pink or lavender.
-Can bloom for a long period of time without much special attention.
+Foliage is bright green and stems carry multiple fragrant blossoms in blue, pink or lavender (the plain species color is blue-purple).
+These plants can bloom for a long period of time without much special attention.
 Cut back to stimulate new growth and continued bloom if necessary.
 Select varieties are described below.

 This perennial grows best in zones 14-24 and is grown as an annual elsewhere.
 It reaches 2 feet tall and a foot wide.
-Foliage is bright green and stems carry multiple fragrant blossoms in blue, pink or lavender.
-Can bloom for a long period of time without much special attention.
+Foliage is bright green and stems carry multiple fragrant blossoms in blue, pink or lavender (the plain species color is blue-purple).
+These plants can bloom for a long period of time without much special attention.
 Cut back to stimulate new growth and continued bloom if necessary.
 Select varieties are described below.

 Caring for Nemesia